JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  9
 ```

-The values stored in the vector can be changed using the `.=` sign and proper indexes.
-Do not forget to add a dot before the `=` sign to perform operation element-wise.
+The values stored in the vector can be changed using the `.=` sign and proper indices.
+Do not forget to add the dot before the `=` sign to perform the element-wise operation.

 ```jldoctest matrices
 julia> v[1] = 4